jontad/KandidatArbete-STUNS/Smart Meter/han-meter-logger-master/README.md

 Adding a new meter requires knowledge about the data-structure used by the new meters dataset and how to dechiper OBIS-code.
 This is needed since the parser needs you to specify which index the data begins at.
 See sample from Kaifa meters as an example - (https://github.com/roarfred/AmsToMqttBridge/blob/master/Samples/Kaifa/obisdata.md).
 This means that if the new meter uses the same data-datastructre as one of the previous meters, no new parser is needed - see the how to below.

-In order to add a new meter the parser need to be configured.
-This is done in *han_packet.c* at the function *raw_packet_parse*, which checks the version and calls a specific parser function for that meter (currently only checks for and kaifa and kamstrup).
+In order to add a new meter the parser needs to be configured.
+This is done in *han_packet.c* at the function *raw_packet_parse()*, which checks the version and calls a specific parser function for that meter (currently only checks for and kaifa and kamstrup).

 ## How to add a new meter: